patrick23415/SQL-Data-Warehouse-Project/README.md

 📌 Inspiration

 This project was inspired by Data with Baraa.
 The data warehouse was recreated independently for learning and portfolio purposes.
+Credit to DatabyBaraa for the exploratory data analysis/advanced analytics projects as well.